aemodular/MOZZI-GRAINS/Mozzi-GRAINS-LFOsPlusPlus/README.md

 * IN1 / Pot1: Set Frequency of variable waveform LFO-1 (up to audible range if set to high values)
 * IN2 / Pot2: Set Frequency of square-wave LFO-2 (up to audible range if set to high values)
 * IN3:        Scaling-factor for speed of LFO-1, use this to get real slow LFOs (functionality turned off if CV==0V or unpatched)
-* Pot3:       Waveform of variable waveform LFO / simple envelope if set to min / random values for S&H if set to max.
+* Pot3:       Waveform of variable waveform LFO / simple envelope if set to min / random values for internal S&H random value if set to max.
 * A:          Trigger-input for envelope or S&H random value, only active if LFO-1 is set accordingly, you may use LFO-2 as a trigger or any other Gate-signal

 __Outputs__

-* OUT:        Variable wave-form LFO/Oscillator out or Envelope/S&H value if P3 is set to min. or max.
+* OUT:        Variable wave-form LFO/Oscillator out or Envelope/S&H random value if P3 is set to min. or max.
 * D:          Square-wave LFO out

 __LFO 1 has the following options, to be set via P3__